bystam/bystam.github.io/_posts/2024-06-24-in-defence-of-orms.markdown

 * Use the ORM for interacting and working with a single complaint in your system
 * Use SQL to generate charts and reports for open complaints

+## In sum

-But if you find yourself in a business domain where complex state transitions on singular types are rare, then it makes perfect sense to never even consider an ORM.
+If you find yourself in a business domain where complex state transitions on singular types are rare, then it makes perfect sense to never even consider an ORM.
 If you deal with huge imports of mostly immutable data, batch processing of information or running complex queries on large datasets using Hibernate, then yes you are going to have a bad time.

 But a lot of us actually DO make complex state transitions on singular data graphs.
 And some of us do use ORMs, and we are doing fine.